ypid/ansible-paedml_linux/docs/cheat-sheet.rst

      univention-upgrade --ignoressh

 * Change ``system_partition_size`` to at least 70 GB to have space to install a few applications.
-  (Side note: The applications to install are still nothing compared to the software list put together for a `Ubuntu GNU/Linux client for a linuxmuster.net environment <https://github.com/ypid/ansible-linuxmuster_net_client>`_)
+  (Side note: The applications to install are still nothing compared to the software list put together for a `Ubuntu GNU/Linux client in a linuxmuster.net environment <https://github.com/ypid/ansible-linuxmuster_net_client>`_)

 * In case there are computers in the mix with less than 200 GiB in capacity, consider adopting the ``minimal_backup_parition_size`` parameter